 Most of us associate our immune system with uncovering + fighting pathogens in the body (like bacteria or viruses) in the form of a healing cut or cold + flu.

 Due to many potential reasons (leaky guy, dysbiosis, vaccination, allergy, heavy metals, nutritional deficiency), the immune system can also become ‘sensitized’ to certain substances such as food, pollen, furs, perfumes.

 It begins to believe these normally harmless substances to be on par with the bacteria and viruses + creates a similar immune response to fight them.

 This results in inflammation, allergies, intestinal symptoms, eczema, asthma and even autoimmune disease.

-So, regulating and retraining your immune system so it no longer reacts to these harmless substances goes a long way in the management, treatment + healing of allergies.[Note from Jennifer: ‘where to buy’ links are affiliate links to products I use; full disclosure]
+Note from Jennifer: ‘where to buy’ links are affiliate links to products I use; full disclosure]

 My Top 5 Supplements for Immune System Regulation

 1. Fish oil

 Moderate to high doses of fish oil play a huge role in halting the inflammatory process that is occurring with allergies, intolerances and sensitivities, because it is rich in the Omega 3 essential fatty acids EPA + DHA.